junxit/us-congress-bills-113/metadata.md

 - 2013-06-18 — Mr. Gerlach moved to suspend the rules and pass the bill.
 - 2013-06-18 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H3704)
 - 2013-06-18 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H3704)
+- 2013-06-19 — Passed/agreed to in Senate: Received in the Senate, read twice, considered, read the third time, and passed without amendment by Voice Vote.(consideration: CR S4725)
+- 2013-06-19 — Received in the Senate, read twice, considered, read the third time, and passed without amendment by Voice Vote. (consideration: CR S4725)